Hello YALI Tribe,

 Pia retires for the night back at La Terrazza sul Duomo for a beautiful sunset as she gazes at birds.
 A beautiful evening to end a beautiful day.

-Watch the full guide on our Instagram Highlights, and enjoy listening to the Parma Playlist on YALI Spotify.
+Enjoy listening to the Parma Playlist on YALI Spotify.